Cluttering Collections v. The Horrors of Hoarding

 According to researchers at the Mayo Clinic, people with hoarding disorder typically save items because:

 Genetics often plays a role in determining who will be affected by the disorder — and so does age.
-Although symptoms of hoarding may set in as early as 10 years old, the APA also estimates they are almost three times more common in adults who are 55 to 94 years old.
+Symptoms usually start early in life, between 15 –19 years of age, progressing in severity with age.
+Hoarding symptoms are almost three times more common in older adults who are 55+ as compared with adults in 30s-40s.
 Factors associated with aging such as living alone, inheriting property of deceased loved ones, lacking space, and having depression, dementia, and personality disorders generally contribute to worsening of hoarding behaviors.

 In a related disorder, loosely dubbed “animal hoarding,” people keep a large number of animals without the ability to properly feed and care for them, while denying they are unable to provide these basics.